nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Before the execution:<br>
 ![BeforeArchiveCommandScreenshot](images/BeforeArchiveCommandScreenshot.png)

-Figure 20a.
-Screenshot showing the view before executing `c-archive 1` command
+_Figure 21a.
+Screenshot showing the view before executing `c-archive 1` command_

 After the execution:<br>
 ![AfterArchiveCommandScreenshot](images/AfterArchiveCommandScreenshot.png)

-Figure 20b.
-Screenshot showing the outcome of an `c-archive 1` command
+_Figure 21b.
+Screenshot showing the outcome of an `c-archive 1` command_

 #### 3.11 Archiving all employees : `c-archive-all`